svoren258/angular-monorepo-pwa-template/libs/checklist-ui/README.md

-# customer-ui
+# checklist-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test customer-ui` to execute the unit tests.
+Run `nx test checklist-ui` to execute the unit tests.